 Supporters and partners

-Cycle Toronto’s 2021 Get Lit! campaign is supported by Lead Partners City of Toronto and Vision Zero with additional stations powered by Toronto Hydro.
+Cycle Toronto’s 2023 Get Lit! campaign is supported by Lead Partners City of Toronto and Toronto Hydro.